 He took a final look out through the living room windows.
 Norma had loved this view.
 From this angle however, everything looked different.
 The skyscrapers didn’t seem as tall, nor the blue-green ribbon of the Elizabeth River as wide.
 Beyond the downtown area, a gunmetal gray destroyer sat in dry dock at the Norfolk shipyard.
 Most of the vessel’s interior was gutted, giving it the appearance of a prize fish ready for market.

 Jack turned away.
 Random, mundane thoughts tumbled around.
 He thought of his parents and his younger brother, Charles, all long gone.
 Of a grade-school teacher, Mrs. Boaz, who had encouraged him with his math.
 Of the first time he walked across the deck of a naval ship at sea and smelled the salty air.
 Of an old hound he used to have as a child.
 What was his name?
 Spanky?
 No, Sparky.
 That was it.
 Why in the world had he given him that name?

 He thought of moving vans and the first elementary school Norma had taught at and Christmases and holidays spent with their families and the time Norma’s younger sister nearly burned their kitchen down when she came to stay after finals for Thanksgiving one year and insisted on cooking the holiday feast.

 Should have seen that one coming, he thought wryly.
 The poor girl could barely boil water.

-Is this all life comes down to in the end?
+Is this all that life comes down to in the end?
 To be left with only memories having no value except to the person who embodies them?
-What was it like for Norma in her last hours, deep within the clutches of her coma?
+He wondered what Norma had experienced in her last hours, deep within the clutches of her coma.
 Had her dying mind conjured up comforting images to accompany her through that dark valley?
 Had she thought of him?
 Of anything?

 A wave of sorrow passed over him.
 Jack pushed it away.